I read an excellent debrief on a startup’s experience with MongoDB, called “A Year with MongoDB”.

 In my work, we try to fit the right tool to the job.
 This can be challenging and lead to technology fragmentation, but I think it’s a reality one simply must navigate these days.
 It’s not good enough for a startup CTO to say “We’re a MongoDB company” or “We’re a Postgres company”, as if picking a data store is a cultural statement.
 You need to have reasons to pick one data storage approach over another.

 MongoDB happens to be a really good fit for analytics applications.
-We’re not the only ones who think so — Chartbeat has also implemented their real-time analytics system on MongoDB, Gilt Group implemented theirs (Hummingbird), and Square implemented their analytics system with it, and open sourced some underlying functionality in Cube.
+We’re not the only ones who think so.
+Chartbeat had also implemented their real-time analytics system on MongoDB, Gilt Group implemented theirs the same way (Hummingbird), and Square implemented their analytics system with it, and Square also released some open source functionality related to that in a project named Cube.
 There are lots of other examples.

-I have heard that Cassandra might be an even better fit for analytics systems than MongoDB.
+I have heard that Cassandra might also be a good fit for analytics systems.
 It’s how Twitter implemented its own internal analytics (which it now provides to advertising customers) — but my team hasn’t had the cycles to evaluate it yet.
 Plus, we’re pretty happy with the architecture we landed on.

 We still store customer data (e.g. names, billing addresses, credit card tokens, API keys, etc.) in Postgres.
 I love Postgres, especially for this kind of data.
 And there are times I wish I had some subset of my data in Postgres so I could use aggregates and views.